 Doug Antczak, the former director of the Baker Institute, was also recruited to study basic immunological questions.
 His interest in the major histocompatibilty complex, or MHC, of the horse has driven his research for over 20 years.
 His studies of equine pregnancy have served to bridge the Institute's historical programs in infectious diseases and immunology with the new studies in genetics, reproduction, and developmental biology that developed in the 1990's.

-Colin Parrish, the current director of the Institute, distinguished himself as a graduate student in Professor Carmichael's laboratory during the parvovirus crisis and returned to the Institute in 1984 as a faculty member.
+Colin Parrish, the former director of the Institute, distinguished himself as a graduate student in Professor Carmichael's laboratory during the parvovirus crisis and returned to the Institute in 1984 as a faculty member.
 His work has focused on the mechanisms that determine host range among closely related parvoviruses and, more recently, on the infection pathway taken by canine parvovirus once it penetrates the cell membrane.

 In the last decade of the 20th century, the Institute undertook a major expansion into molecular genetics research.
 During 1992-1994, Greg Acland, Gus Aguirre, Jamie MacLeod, Vicki Meyers-Wallen, and Jharna Ray all joined the faculty.
 With their recruitment, the genetic causes of inherited diseases of the eye, skeletal system, and reproductive system came under intense study at the Institute.